 Water samples in the Devine water supply had more than twice that in January, April, and July 2016, at 14 MFL, 17 MFL, and 18 MFL, respectively.
 Devine Mayor Bill Herring said they weren’t instructed by the Texas Commission on Environmental Quality (TCEQ) to shut off the water, as has been the experience of the city of Corpus Christi, Texas, where high levels of asbestos were not cited as being the issue.
 The mayor interpreted the lack of directive from the TCEQ to mean there is no danger to the residents of Devine.
 Is Mayor Herring being naive on that point?

 A primary way asbestos fibers make their way into drinking supplies is through deteriorating water pipes that contain asbestos.
 According to the EPA, an equal threat of mesothelioma-causing asbestos being present in drinking water is through erosion of natural asbestos deposits.
 Other ways asbestos is introduced into the water include from:

 - A/C pipes in water-distribution systems

-Records show that many of the 1,700 miles of pipe under the city of Corpus Christi are made with asbestos cement pipe, which is rigid and prone to break when clay underneath the city shifts.
+Records show that many of the 1,700 miles of pipe under the city of Corpus Christi are made with an asbestos cement pipe, which is rigid and prone to break when clay underneath the city shifts.
 Cement containing asbestos fiber is also called “transite.”
 Cement pipe containing asbestos started being used in the U.S. in 1931.
-Expected to last 70 years, many of these water pipes are being used far longer.
+Expected to last 70 years, many of these water pipes are being used for longer.

 Whatever deterioration occurs in transite, airborne asbestos fibers are not considered to be a threat.
 The asbestos fibers that accumulate in deteriorating water pipes, however, can become highly alarming, such as was the case in Woodstock, New York, in 1985, when there were so many asbestos fibers that the residential pipes became clogged.